open-feature/spec/specification/sections/03-evaluation-context.md

 > The evaluation context **MUST** support fetching the custom fields by key and also fetching all key value pairs.

+#### Requirement 3.1.4

+> The evaluation context fields **MUST** have an unique key.

+The key uniquely identifies a field in the `evaluation context` and it should be unique accross all types to avoid any collision when marshelling the `evaluation context` by the provider.

 ### Merging Context

 #### Requirement 3.2.1